Keksuccino/docs_fancymenu/docs/advanced-positioning-sizing.md

 ---
 # Advanced Positioning & Sizing

-Advanced positoning/sizing allows you to have **full control over the position and size of your elements**.
-This is very powerful but also **a lot more time-consuming** than using FancyMenu's automated sizing and positioning.
+Advanced positioning and sizing gives you direct control over element coordinates and dimensions.

-> If you just want elements to better scale with Minecraft's **GUI scale**, it is recommended to use layout-wide **auto-scaling** instead, which can be enabled by first forcing a GUI scale in the menu that opens when right-clicking the editor background and then enabling **Auto-Scaling** in the same menu.
+> For GUI-scale adaptation, try layout-wide **Auto-Scaling** first.
+Right-click the editor background, force a GUI scale, then enable **Auto-Scaling** in the same menu.
 {.is-warning}

 # Toggling Advanced Positioning/Sizing Mode

-To **enable** andvanced positioning/sizing for an element, **right-click** it and click on **Advanced Positioning** or **Advanced Sizing**.
+To enable advanced positioning or sizing for an element, **right-click** it and select **Advanced Positioning** or **Advanced Sizing**.
 The element will automatically switch to the advanced mode when you set an advanced position or size value.

 To **disable** it and switch back to normal positioning/sizing, **clear all positioning/sizing values**.